OpenKneeboard/OpenKneeboard/docs/api/web-dashboards/plugins.md

 - `ID` **MUST** start with the tab type ID followed by a semicolon
 - `ID` **MUST** be unique for each custom action

 In future versions of OpenKneeboard, custom actions *may* be bindable via the settings UI; for now, they can be invoked via [exe files, or OpenKneeboard's C and LUA APIs](#invoking-custom-actions).
+The JSON format and API is designed to make this possible without needing any changes to plugins.

 ## Invoking custom actions